Back to California

 What This Bill Does

-• Adds 'Cal Poly Maritime' and 'Cal Poly Maritime Academy' to the list of abbreviations of campus names of the California State University that are the property of the state.
+• Adds 'Cal Poly Maritime' and 'Cal Poly Maritime Academy' to the list of campus names that are property of the state, making unauthorized use a misdemeanor.

 Who It Names or Affects